michaeltheologitis/thucy/README.md

-# Thucy: An LLM-based Multi-Agent System for Claim Verification across
+# Thucy: An LLM-based MAS for Claim Verification across Relational
 Databases